ccbogel/QualCoder/README.md

 pip install -r requirements.txt
 ```

-Now, the command to start QualCoder, for versions up to 3.6:
+Now, the command to start QualCoder:

-`python3 -m qualcoder`

-Latest code, version 3.7 and up, cd to the inner src folder first:
+Move to the inner src folder first:

 ```
 cd src